humbertoTFT/DFT_dihedral-fit_data/README.md

 submitted to Journal of Chemical Information and Modeling.

 ## Contents
-Eahc molecule files can be found by their respective name in Data folder.
+Each molecule files can be found by their respective name in Data folder (in AA or CG section).
 - Molecules structures (.gro)
 - Final molecules topologies with DFT-fitted dihedral (.itp)